IgniteUI/igniteui-docfx/en/components/general/framework-and-features/data-analysis.md

 ## Data Analysis

- Data analysis is the process of examining, transforming, and arranging data in a specific way to generate useful information from it.
-Data analysis allows for the evaluation of data through analytical and logical reasoning to lead to some sort of outcome or conclusion in some context.
+Data analysis is the process of examining, transforming, and arranging data in a specific way to generate useful information based on it.
+It also allows for reaching certain outcomes and conclusions through analytical and logical reasoning.

 >[!NOTE]
 >This functionality will be introduced in **Ignite UI for Angular** as external package in order to ease the configuration and limit the required code at minimum